 • Identifying the needs of traditionally underserved or marginalized aging populations in the US and/or Costa Rica that could benefit from a UMB/UCR research project

-Potential applicants are encouraged to meet with AYY leadership prior to submission of application to discuss seed funding proposals.
+Potential applicants are encouraged to meet with AYY leadership before submitting the application to discuss development funding proposals.
 A consultation can include identification of partners and projects as well project design and plans for implementation.

 Please email Michelle Sullivan to arrange a consultation.